Universal Pansharpening Model: Methodology

 Apparently, the initial state at $t = 0$ is a high-quality representation $\mathbf{z}_0$, while the terminal state at $t=T$ is a low-quality representation $\mathbf{z}_T$.
-From Eq.~\eqref{sec:method_eq4}-\eqref{sec:method_eq5}, the transition probability distributions from $\mathbf{z}_0$ to intermediate states $\mathbf{z}_t$ and $\mathbf{z}_{t-1}$ are:
+From Eq.~\eqref{sec:method_eq4}-\eqref{sec:method_eq5}, the transition probability distributions from $\mathbf{z}_0$ to intermediate states $\mathbf{z}_t$ and its adjacent states $\mathbf{z}_{t-1}$ are:

 where $\boldsymbol{I}$ is standard Gaussian noise.
-Supposing that sampling from $\mathbf{z}_t$ to $\mathbf{z}_{t-1}$ follows the Gaussian distribution, the deterministic sampling of the reverse process is:
+Assuming that? sampling from $\mathbf{z}_t$ to $\mathbf{z}_{t-1}$ follows the Gaussian distribution, the deterministic sampling of the reverse process is:

 where $\widehat{\mathbf{z}}_0^{t}$ and $\widehat{\epsilon}_t$ are the high-quality representation and noise at a certain state predicted by network $\mathcal{U}(z_t,z_T,P,t)$, respectively.
 Essentially, these two prediction modes are equivalent.